 Life sciences companies are slowly but increasingly adopting and creating digital transformation.
 It’s not easy—and will likely require new platforms and new ways of working.
-Many of our industry interviewees said that patients are progressively demanding more personalised approaches and better healthcare experiences, and digital tools can help respond to these demands.
+Many of our industry interviewees said that patients are progressively demanding more personalized approaches and better health care experiences, and digital tools can help respond to these demands.

-Digital technologies are helping to enable patients to control their healthcare information and partner in their care decisions.
-Remote sensors capturing patient data could provide better outcomes data to life sciences companies and healthcare stakeholders, and behavioural “nudges” could improve patient adherence to treatments or lifestyle.
-As software and healthcare converge to create digital therapeutics, this new breed of life sciences technology is helping to transform patient care and deliver better clinical outcomes while addressing unmet patient needs.
+Digital technologies are helping to enable patients to control their health care information and partner in their care decisions.
+Remote sensors capturing patient data could provide better outcomes data to life sciences companies and health care stakeholders, and behavioral “nudges” could improve patient adherence to treatments or lifestyle.
+As software and health care converge to create digital therapeutics, this new breed of life sciences technology is helping to transform patient care and deliver better clinical outcomes while addressing unmet patient needs.
 A better understanding of patient-specific disease characteristics could enable more effective, targeted interventions.
-We learnt in previous Deloitte research that some companies are exploring the use of artificial intelligence for precision engagement by tailoring behavioural nudges to an individual’s needs and challenges.
-9 The STEP UP study, led by the University of Pennsylvania, is an example of what can result from combining wearables with gamification to encourage overweight and obese adults to become more physically active.
-10
+We learned in previous Deloitte research that some companies are exploring the use of artificial intelligence for precision engagement by tailoring behavioral nudges to an individual’s needs and challenges.9 The STEP UP study, led by the University of Pennsylvania, is an example of what can result from combining wearables with gamification to encourage overweight and obese adults to become more physically active.10

-Life sciences companies are one part of the ecosystem, and no one stakeholder can overhaul the traditional healthcare system alone.
+Life sciences companies are one part of the ecosystem, and no one stakeholder can overhaul the traditional health care system alone.
 Patients want biopharma and medical device companies to develop effective and transformative drugs and devices.
 The industry should partner with other stakeholders, including patient advocacy groups and health systems, to better serve patients.
-Based on our interviews, we identified strategies for each stakeholder to improve outreach and collaboration with other stakeholders to work towards a more patient-centric system.
+Based on our interviews, we identified strategies for each stakeholder to improve outreach and collaboration with other stakeholders to work toward a more patient-centric system.

-One area that a small number of interviewees mentioned was the importance of working with community organisations to address the needs of the underserved.
+One area that a small number of interviewees mentioned was the importance of working with community organizations to address the needs of the underserved.
 Some predicted this would be a continued area of focus for the industry, and an issue that will not be easily solved.
-Life sciences companies will likely need to partner with trusted entities in the community, including physicians and clinicians, community health workers, patient advocacy groups, and charitable organisations, to name a few.
+Life sciences companies will likely need to partner with trusted entities in the community, including physicians and clinicians, community health workers, patient advocacy groups, and nonprofit organizations, to name a few.

 Several success stories of how biopharma and advocacy groups have partnered are in the public domain.
-The Cystic Fibrosis Foundation has shown how charities can provide funding as well as bring patients to trials.
-15 In addition to funding, some advocacy groups have created important data-sharing initiatives.
-The Muscular Dystrophy Association (MDA) has a data hub that helps connect patients to trials faster and helps them find out more about the natural history of the disease.
-16 Advocacy groups have created patient registries and have served as data conveners by forming consortia.
+The Cystic Fibrosis Foundation has shown how nonprofits can provide funding as well as bring patients to trials.15 In addition to funding, some advocacy groups have created important data-sharing initiatives.
+The Muscular Dystrophy Association (MDA) has a data hub that helps connect patients to trials faster and helps them find out more about the natural history of the disease.16 Advocacy groups have created patient registries and have served as data conveners by forming consortia.

 Some representatives from the advocacy groups we spoke with were eager to reach out to people in the industry outside of the external affairs or patient advocacy realms.
 They pointed out that many patient groups are driving and accelerating research and that they want to more meaningfully interact with leadership in R&D and other areas of the industry, who can advance the integration of the patient perspective and implement that perspective in the clinical process.
 Some advocacy groups told us that learning to understand and align with the industry’s business model has helped them succeed.
 The limitations of clinical trials and availability of finite resources present a strong case for collaborations of this nature.

-Some of our interviewees spoke about helpful conveners, such as the Patient Focussed Medicines Development (PFMD), the Drug Information Association (DIA), the European Patients Academy (EUPATI), Transcelerate, and the Clinical Trials Transformation Initiative (CTTI).
-Many of these organisations are bringing industry and other stakeholders together and are advancing scientifically valid metrics to assess patient perspective data.
-18 But many interviewees acknowledged that the industry has a long way to go to truly advance meaningful partnerships, and it is still difficult to let go of the traditional, often siloed, ways of doing research.
-One patient advocacy organisation executive told us, “We don’t necessarily need another app, or another registry.
+Some of our interviewees spoke about helpful conveners, such as the Patient Focused Medicines Development (PFMD), the Drug Information Association (DIA), the European Patients Academy (EUPATI), Transcelerate, and the Clinical Trials Transformation Initiative (CTTI).
+Many of these organizations are bringing industry and other stakeholders together and are advancing scientifically valid metrics to assess patient perspective data.18 But many interviewees acknowledged that the industry has a long way to go to truly advance meaningful partnerships, and it is still difficult to let go of the traditional, often siloed, ways of doing research.
+One patient advocacy organization executive told us, “We don’t necessarily need another app, or another registry.
 What we need is to come together and create shared tools: It would be cheaper, faster, higher quality, and more accepted by patients.
-If we truly put patients at the centre we’d cut through the clutter.”
+If we truly put patients at the center we’d cut through the clutter.”

 Deloitte’s future of health vision looks ahead to the year 2040, and what will emerge in the next 20 years that will dramatically reshape the life sciences and health care industry.
 Greater data connectivity; interoperable and open, secure platforms; and increasing consumer engagement are key elements that are expected to shape the future of health.22 By 2040, the consumer—rather than health plans or providers—will determine when, where, and with whom he or she engages for care or to sustain well-being.
 Over the next 20 years, all health information will likely become accessible and—with appropriate permissions—broadly shared by the consumers who own it.